 They tried everything to stall the hearing:

-Because of the delays caused by the stalling‚ US oncology professor Donald Abrams‚ didn’t get a change to testify.
+Because of the delays caused by the stalling‚ US oncology professor Donald Abrams‚ didn’t get a chance to testify.

 The Lancet is one of the world’s oldest and best known general medical journals.